1cedrus/raybird/README.md

-# RAY-BIRD =))
+# Raybird =))

-Raybird is flappybird clone written in C using raylib library.
+Raybird is Flappybird clone written in C using raylib library.